 It could be that it’s a pretty new industry.
 Sure, programming has been around for a while, but only really since the 1990s has it made it into the mainstream as a career choice.
 Courses are being offered at university and almost every company has some kind of IT department or software development work being done.

 It could also be because many programmers are young.
-The 2018 Stack Overflow Developer Survey showed that the average developer is 28.9 years old (which is very close to my age!), and that 53% of respondents are between 20 and 30.
+The 2018 Stack Overflow Developer Survey showed that the average developer is 29 years old, and that 48% of respondents are between 25 and 34.
 Young people in the workplace generally have a harder time being taken seriously.